Who am I?

 What skills do I have?

 I'm a graphic artist & visual designer.
 I have experience coding in C#, Java, Scala, and Lua.
-I'm skilled in using the Unity game engine and specialize in UI and Particle System design.
-I am a capable sound effect designer and have regularly made custom SFX for my games.
+I'm skilled with the Unity game engine and specialize in UI and Particle System design.
+I'm a capable sound effect designer and have regularly made custom SFX for my games.
 I am also a competent video editor who has singlehandedly made trailers for all of my games.
 I can also compose basic music assets.

 What's my process like?